 1. Bridgewater is a large community of new single-family and attached homes with prices starting in the high $100s.
 Upon completion residents will have access to amenities, including a clubhouse fitness center, two resort-style pools, and walking and biking trails.

 2. Del Webb at Grande Dunes Myrtle Beach is an age-restricted community with both new and resale homes on the market.
-Price points range from the high $200s to the high $400s.
+Price points range from the mid $300s to the low $600s.
 Notable amenities include two 18-hole golf courses, an on-site restaurant, multiple pools, and several athletic courts.

 3. Myrtle Beach Golf & Yacht Club is one of the most affordable active adult communities in the area with prices starting in the low $100s and homes are available as resale only.
 Amenities within the neighborhood’s gates include a community center, an outdoor pool and spa, a picnic area, and R.V. and boat storage.